Prince Andrew officially requests a trial by jury ｜ BANG Showbiz English

 The legal team previously argued to get the lawsuit dismissed, citing a 2009 deal and $500,000 settlement she agreed with Epstein.

-However, the judge in New York ruled earlier this month that the case could continue, raising the possibility that Andrew could take the stand to defend himself in court.
+However, the judge in New York ruled earlier in January that the case could continue, raising the possibility that Andrew could take the stand to defend himself in court.